tommybobbins/super-dollop/cloudtrail.md

 ## CloudTrail Data Events

 Data events provide information about the resource operations performed on or in a resource.
+Use advanced event selectors to specify the resource ARN if required.

 ## CloudTrail Multi-Account and Region